The X Factor (British TV series) series 9: Ratings

+The ITV+1 figure for this episode is unavailable as it was outside the top 10 programmes of the week on BARB.

+The average figure for ITV+1 includes only the episodes with figures available.

 Controversies

 Trailer

 On 30 July 2012, the trailer for the series premiered.
 Entitled "Whose Time Is Now?", it features six former The X Factor contestants—winners Lewis, Alexandra Burke and Little Mix, and runners-up JLS, Murs and One Direction—talking about their time on the show and how it changed their lives.
 Male winners Steve Brookstein, Shayne Ward, Leon Jackson, Joe McElderry and Matt Cardle were not included.
 Ward blasted this, calling the show "pathetic" for leaving him out and saying it was like he was "being erased slowly from their history."
 McElderry, who won in 2009, said "I'm just gonna keep doing my thing", which many fans believed to be prompted by the trailer.
 McElderry later admitted that he was not angry about not being included in the trailer.
 In an interview with the Daily Star Sunday, he said: "I'm not on Simon [Cowell]'s label so I wouldn't expect him to promote me.
 If they want to erase the fact I won [The] X Factor or try to hide it, I don't care.
 Personally I am proud I came from The X Factor.
 If [Cowell] doesn't feel the same then you'll have to ask him why."